khegazy/modified_molecular_scattering/README.txt

         tranformation of the modified molecular diffraction line out saved in results.
 The coefficients from the transforms are saved in results as well and then plotted by sMsNorm.py.

+baseTools

+  Directory that contains various classes and namespaces used to save, plot,
+        and analyze data.